envisioning/vocab/vocab/Tensor.md

 ---
 category: CORE, DATA
+generality:
+- 0.935
+- 0.93
+- 0.925
+- 0.92
+- 0.915
+- 0.91
+- 0.905
 slug: tensor
 summary: Multi-dimensional array used in mathematics and computer science, serving as a fundamental data structure in neural networks for representing data and parameters.
 title: Tensor
 ---